 What is the submission deadline?

-The abstract submissions deadline has been extended to the end of day on April 23, 2018.
+The abstract submissions deadline is the end of day on April 23, 2019.
+(Deadline Extended)

 When will I be notified if my submission has been accepted?

 Notifications of acceptance will be emailed around June 5, 2019.
 A notice will appear on the website homepage when the notices have been sent.

 Can I specify a talk or poster when I make my abstract submission?

 Yes.
 The submission form lets you specify that you would prefer a talk (slide presentation) or poster presentation.

 How will I know if my poster submission is received?

 If you have completed all of the submission steps, then your submission is in our database.
 You will NOT automatically receive an email confirming receipt of your submission.
 The “Verify Submission” page of the submission process shows you your completed submission as it will appear online and in the printed meeting program.
 This page also provides a button that allows you to email yourself a copy of your submission.